-COMPLY OR EXPLAIN PROVISIONS LOCATION OF DISCLOSURE B. SOCIAL 4 Labour Standards GD B4 1 Information on policies; and compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child or forced labour B4.
-Labour Standards KPI B4.1 Description of measures to review employment practices to avoid child and forced labour No Child and Forced Labour KPI B4.2 Description of steps taken to eliminate such practices when discovered No Child and Forced Labour 35 Supply Chain Management GD B5 Policies on managing environmental and social risks of the supply chain B5.
-Supply Chain Management KPI B5.1 Number of suppliers by geographical region Fair and Green Procurement Practic KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored Fair and Green Procurement Practic KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored Fair and Green Procurement Practic KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored Fair and Green Procurement Practic 36 Product Responsibility GD B6 1 Information on policies and compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress B6.
-Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls Products and Services Standards for safety and health reasons
+COMPLY OR EXPLAIN PROVISION DNS LOCATION OF DISCLOSURE B. SOCIAL B4 Labour Standards compliance with relevant laws and cant impact on the issuer relating to our B4.
+Labour Standards KPI B4.1 Description of measures to rechild and forced labour eview employment practices to avoid No Child and Forced Labour KPI B4.2 Description of steps taken discovered to eliminate such practices when No Child and Forced Labour B5 Supply Chain Management GD B5 Policies on managing environ chain mental and social risks of the supply B5.
+Supply Chain Management KPI B5.1 Number of suppliers by geogr aphical region Fair and Green Procurement Practices ng to engaging suppliers, number of s are being implemented, and how onitored Fair and Green Procurement Practices to identify environmental and social and how they are implemented and Fair and Green Procurement Practices sed to promote environmentally vices when selecting suppliers, and ad monitored Fair and Green Procurement Practices B6 Product Responsibility regulations that have a signi to health and safety, advert compliance with relevant laws and ficant impact on the issuer relating ising, labelling and privacy matters ces provided and methods of redress B6.
+Product Responsibility KPI B6.1 Percentage of total products safety and health reasons sold or shipped subject to recalls for Products and Services Standards

-1 No confirmed non-compliance or grievance cases were identified during the Year.
+No confirmed non-compliance or grievance cases were identified during the Year.